While soccer players may not be known for glamorous nails, it’s not uncommon to see some sporting beautiful nail designs.

 Are Fake Nails Allowed in Soccer?

-Technically, players can wear long, acrylic, and/or fake nails in soccer.
-There’s no law of the game that specifically prohibits long or acrylic nails.
+Technically, players can wear long, acrylic, and fake nails in soccer.
+No law of the game specifically prohibits long or acrylic nails.

 However, according to the laws of the game,